Carath\'eodory distance-preserving maps between bounded symmetric domains: The horofunction boundary of bounded symmetric domains

 \section{The horofunction boundary of bounded symmetric domains}

-Chu--Cueto-Avellaneda--Lemmens~\cite{chu_cueto_avellaneda_lemmens} have determined the horofunction boundary of a bounded symmetric domain $D$ under the Carath\'eodory distance.
+Chu--Cueto-Avellaneda--Lemmens~\cite{chu_cueto_avellaneda_lemmens} have determined the horofunction boundary of a finite dimensional bounded symmetric domain $D$ under the Carath\'eodory distance.
 Recall that the Carath\'eodory distance on a domain $\Omega\subseteq \mathbb{C}^n$ is given by

 where $H(\Omega,\mathbb{D})$ is the set of all holomorphic functions $f\colon \Omega\longrightarrow \mathbb{D}$ and $\omega$ is the hyperbolic distance on the unit disc $\mathbb{D}:=\{z\in \mathbb{C}\mid |z|<1\}$, namely